tabpole/git-handbook/README.md

 _A list of my commonly used Git commands_

-*If you are interested in my Git aliases, have a look at my `.bash_profile`, found here: https://github.com/joshnh/bash_profile/blob/master/.bash_profile*
+*If you are interested in this Git aliases, have a look at, found here: https://github.com/joshnh/Git-Commands*

 --